Payset prespective

 • Independent contractors

-While Paypal is the best-known digital payment platform, there are numerous other big as well as smaller specialty digital transfer solutions like it.
-Square, Stripe, WePay, Google Pay, Skrill, Wise, Venmo, Payoneer, the list goes on.
-For certain types of transactions, these solutions are among the best ways to move money around the world or over the counter.
-They’re easy to access, relatively cheap (for most transaction types), they have decent security, good accounting tools, and the payer does not necessarily have to have an account to use the system.
+While PayPal is the best-known digital payment platform, there are numerous other big as well as smaller speciality digital transfer solutions like it.
+Square, Stripe, WePay, Google Pay, Skrill, Wise, Venmo, Payoneer, and the list goes on.
+For certain types of B2B transactions, these solutions are among the best ways to move money around the world or over the counter.
+They’re easy to access, relatively cheap (for most transaction types), have decent security, and good accounting tools, and the payer does not necessarily have to have an account to use the system.

-For B2B, offering the option of a Paypal or a Venmo is extremely common at this point, and a must in some industries.
-If you’re doing a lot of cross-border transactions or high-volume, smaller payments, a digital payments platform is necessary to keep your business with the times.
+For B2B payments, offering the option of a Paypal or a Venmo is extremely common at this point and a must in some industries.
+If you’re doing a lot of cross-border transactions or high-volume, smaller payments, a digital B2B payments platform is necessary to keep your business with the times.
 That’s not to say lots of more traditional business sectors still steer clear, they do, but that’s changing, and rather fast.
 If you’re anywhere near the internet when doing business, and who isn’t, odds are you’re using one of these payment platforms.

 • Fast